sophongo/sophdoc/docs/en/docs/admin/baize/best-practice/finetunel-llm.md

 This page used `ChatGLM3` as an example to quickly introduce and get you started with the **AI Lab** for model fine-tuning, using `LoRA` to fine-tune the ChatGLM3 model.

-DCE 5.0 AI Lab provides a wealth of features to help model developers quickly conduct model development, fine-tuning, and inference tasks.
+AI Lab provides a wealth of features to help model developers quickly conduct model development, fine-tuning, and inference tasks.
 It also offers rich OpenAPI interfaces, facilitating integration with third-party application ecosystems.